Australia's biggest state is best known for its spectacular landscapes, but there is a lot more to discover in Western Australia.

 There are flights from most capital cities to Perth.
 From Perth, you can fly to regional airports including Broome (the main hub for the Kimberley) and Learmonth (for Ningaloo Reef).

-Top things to do in Western Australia
+Things to do and top attractions in Western Australia

 Go bar hopping in Perth